How to pack light for any trip

 Here are some of my other favorite travel items:

-A magical soap bar case that lets your soap bar dry out while packed, somehow without getting surrounding items wet.
+• A magical soap bar case that lets your soap bar dry out while packed, somehow without getting surrounding items wet.
+I recommend the black flatpak, as the gray one discolored after a few uses.

-Lightweight travel utensils to minimize use of disposable forks, and to make meals in a hotel room easier.
-Any fork, spoon, and knife from home would work fine, too.
+• Lightweight travel utensils or a spork to minimize use of disposable forks, and to make meals in a hotel room easier.

 Less is More

 If you want to pack light, ruthlessly scrutinize every item and interrogate yourself about whether you really need to bring it.
 “Just in case” items rarely make the cut.
 The less you bring, the more nimble you will be.
 When you pack light, you can maneuver through public transit easily and add activities to your itinerary spontaneously without worrying about what you’re going to do with your luggage.
+If you can fit everything into carry-on luggage, you’ll never have to worry about lost luggage again.
 Happy packing and happy travels!

 (Note: The links in this post are NOT referral links.
 I receive nothing from clicks beyond the joy of sharing delightful travel items with you.)